jalal246/cache-result/README.md

 # cache-result

-> You cache-result the results you know when to flush'em
+> You cache the results you know when to flush'em

 ```bash
 npm install cache-result